 Rouvy and FulGaz

-These apps use real video footage of famous cycling routes, letting you virtually ride Col du Galibier or Alpe d’Huez from your living room.
-The resistance adjusts to match the actual gradient of the filmed road.
+These apps use real video from famous cycling routes, letting you ride the Tour de France climbs from your spare bedroom.
+The resistance matches the actual gradient of whatever road you’re watching.

 Setting Up Your Training Space